SKevo18/flarum-language-generator/README.md

 This extension is under minimal maintenance.

 It was developed for my needs.
-I have decided to release the source code public, if anyone else wants to look at it.
+I have decided to release the source code public, if anyone else wants to look at it